-Aggressive, invasive, and my personal favorite, a garden thug are all terms commonly used by gardeners to describe those garden perennials that tend to overtake their intended areas.
-It all starts with good intention.
-Usually a garden friend who wants to share a division of a plant they have an abundance of, or a gorgeous plant at the garden center whose label fails to note its aggressive growth habit.
+Aggressive and invasive are terms commonly used by gardeners to describe those garden perennials that tend to overtake their intended areas.
+It all starts with good intentions.
+Usually, a garden friend who wants to share a division of a plant they have an abundance of or a gorgeous plant at the garden center whose label fails to note its aggressive growth habit.

-The invasive nature of plants is relative though.
+The invasive nature of plants is relative.
 For some, invasive refers to any plant that spreads.
-To others, it may be a plant that not only spreads, but also is quite vigorous and difficult to control.
-For some gardeners, space and time are ample and wandering perennials are of no concern, but for many like myself, there is not enough time or energy available to keep these perennials in check and they may simply need to be avoided.
+To others, it may be a plant that not only spreads but also is quite vigorous and difficult to control.
+For some gardeners, space and time are ample and wandering perennials are of no concern, but for many like myself, there is not enough time or energy available to keep these perennials in check, and they may simply need to be avoided.

-Some examples include, Bee Balm (Monarda didyma), a wonderfully beautiful and fragrant pollinator plant with roots that tend to wander.
-Lily of the valley (Covallaria majalis), a gorgeous spring flowering groundcover that can easy fill a landscape bed.
-Purple loosestrife (Lythrum salicaria) a lovely wildflower with the potential to colonize wet areas, eventually destroying them and the wetland wildlife habitats.
+Some examples include Bee Balm (Monarda didyma), a wonderfully beautiful and fragrant pollinator plant with roots that tend to wander.
+Lily of the valley (Covallaria majalis) is a gorgeous spring flowering groundcover that can easily fill a landscape bed.
+Purple loosestrife (Lythrum salicaria) is a lovely wildflower with the potential to colonize wet areas, eventually destroying them and the wetland wildlife habitats.
 While beautiful in most cases, their spread may not be worth their benefit.

 Cultivate, dig, and divide

 One of the easiest ways to control aggressive perennials that spread by roots or other underground systems is to frequently divide it.
 In early spring, note the size of the planting and reduce it by at least 1/3 to ½.
 For perennials spreading by seeds, frequent cultivation to eliminate the germinating seedlings is helpful.
 Consider as well, cutting the flower heads before seeds are allowed to mature later in the season.